Skip to main content

 Posted By: Dan Waller

-Our fourth and final competition of the 2025 internal season took place on Tuesday 2nd December, with many members making it to the Hall and a few on Zoom.
-This round had a 'Monochrome' theme and the judge was Sarah Leigh Lewis, who made a welcome return too the Society, having spoken on this theme at the Society on 21st October.
+Our first competition of the 2026 internal season took place on Tuesday 3rd March 2026, with many members making it to the Hall and a few on Zoom.
+This round had a 'Wildlife' theme and the judge was Matthew Williams-Ellis, who made a welcome return too the Society, having spoken on this theme at the Society on 20th January to a packed hall.

 Print Competition

-Entries were extremely high, with 'monochrome' obviously proving a popular theme.
-Twenty-two members presented prints in the first half of the evening.
+Entries were high, with 'wildlife' proving a popular and varied theme.
+Twenty members presented prints in the first half of the evening.

 DPI Competition